srepetsk/gw-style/_pages/new-stories.md

 &nbsp;
 <h5>Google Images</h5>
 Images that are licensed for use which come from Google Images can be difficult to find an author or title for.
-In this case use whatever information you have in the standard attribution format: (Photo: Bob Example/A Website)
+In this case use whatever information you have in the standard attribution format: (Image: Bob Example/A Website)

+&nbsp;
+<h5>Public Domain</h5>
+There is no legal requirement to cite public domain images but you should do it anyway.

 &nbsp;